PDAL/PDAL/doc/stages/filters.transformation.rst

 .. figure:: ../images/filters.transformation.translation.svg.png

       Can be used to move all points of the pointcloud along the desired axis in the ammount of t:sub:`x` t:sub:`z` and t:sub:`z`.

-Regarding to the figure above the following matrix will shift the pointcloud 10 units along x-axis, 10 units along y-axis and 10 units along z-axis:
+Regarding to the figure above the following matrix will shift the
+pointcloud:

+* 10 units along x-axis
+* 10 units along y-axis
+* 10 units along z-axis

 .. code-block:: json